-How the upload process works:
+How does the upload process work?

 Using the Aura app, you can easily - and remotely - upload videos, photos and entire albums to your frame(s).
 Since Aura wants to create wonderful experiences, we carefully designed the upload experience to make it as straightforward as possible.

 However, although the video and photo upload process appears simplistic, it is actually based on a very complex chain of events, involving a variety of different tools that need to communicate with each-other to get your content to the frame:

 - Aura Frames App